Overview

 Response Headers:

-Retry-After: Number of seconds to wait before making another request
+Retry-After: Number of seconds to wait before making another request against the same rate-limit bucket

-Best Practices
+Best practices

-1. Use Webhooks Instead of Polling
+1. Use webhooks instead of polling

 The most effective way to avoid rate limits is to use webhooks for real-time updates instead of repeatedly polling the API:- Configure webhooks to receive push notifications when shipment data changes